University of Eastern Finland: Merger

 2010 - The University of Eastern Finland formally began operations in January 2010, which formally ended the operations of the University of Joensuu and of the University of Kuopio.
 The University of Eastern Finland began offering dentistry education in 2010.

+2020 - In 2020, the University of Eastern Finland was granted the educational responsibility in logopedics (speech therapy) and in 2022 in engineering.

 Locations

 The University of Eastern Finland has two campuses, one in Joensuu and the other in Kuopio, which are approximately 130 km apart.

 Administration

 The administration of the University of Eastern Finland is overseen by its Board, the Rector and the Academic Rector, its Collegiate Body, and its Faculty Councils and their Deans.
 The university's practical administrative tasks fall to the staff of University Services.